ex0dus-0x/ex0dus-0x.github.io/_posts/2021-02-25-exploring-linux-evasion.md

 deploying hosts or containers with the potential for getting attacked, and want to deploy monitoring capabilities onto them, here are suggestions:

 * For hosts: explicitly configure `auditd` to not ingest and output BPF program events that a malicious sample can snoop on.
-* For containers: containers are definitely safer against this type of attack, but be sure to consider _not_ setting up systemd / journal directly onto the container such that event logs are generated.
+* For containers: definitely safer against this type of attack, but be sure to consider _not_ setting up systemd / journal directly onto the container such that event logs are generated.

+Detection engineers and analysts operating honeypots should also keep closer watch on file I/O events pertaining to `/var/log/journal/*` if implants do choose to start adopting such techniques.

 ## Conclusions